 The administration of the Plan document is under the supervision of the Plan Administrator, Boise Municipal Health Care Trust.
-The Employee Benefits Department of Boise Municipal Health Care Trust acts on behalf of the Plan Administrator.
-Boise Municipal Health Care Trust has agreed to indemnify each employee in the Employee Benefits Department for any liability he/she incurs as a result of acting on behalf of the Plan Administrator, except if such liability is due to his/her gross negligence or misconduct.
+The Employee Benefits Department of Boise Municipal Health Care Trust acts on behalf of the Plan

+Administrator.
+Boise Municipal Health Care Trust has agreed to indemnify each employee in the Employee Benefits Department for any liability the employee incurs as a result of acting on behalf of the Plan Administrator, except if such liability is due to the employee's gross negligence or misconduct.